mainmatter/playbook/workflow/README.md

 * Pull Requests marked as `[WIP]` will not get reviewed unless the PR author explicitly asks for review.
 * Pull Requests without any reviews will not be merged.
-* Pull Requests need to be up to date with the target branch before merging.
+* Pull Requests need to be up to date with the target branch before merging (or use something like homu.io).
 * Pull Requests will not be merged when there are unresolved discussions on specific changes.
 If things cannot be resolved among 2 people we should generally aim for a team decision on the topic.